Relintai/pandemonium_engine_docs/development/compiling/compiling_for_windows.md

 have cores in your CPU, if not one or two more.
 Feel free to add the `-j` option to any SCons command you see below.

+Note:
-.. note:: When compiling with multiple CPU threads, SCons may warn about
+ When compiling with multiple CPU threads, SCons may warn about
           pywin32 being missing.
 You can safely ignore this warning.

 If all goes well, the resulting binary executable will be placed in